 Not until the waning days of the Philadelphia Convention did our Framers complete their plan of the Electoral College.
 In contrast, Article I elections to Congress and Article III appointments to the Scotus were taken care of weeks before.
 What took so long to determine Article II electors?

 Delegates found enough difficulty thrashing out the particulars of a Legislature and a Judiciary whose purposes and general structures were familiar to generations of Americans.
 What about a chief Executive?
 How many?
 Rome did quite well for much its history with two consuls.
 Annual or multi-year terms?
 How many terms?
 Maybe a life term like English monarchs?
 Should the Executive be subservient to the Legislature?
 Was he strictly an administrator, an executor of the law like most state governors?
 Should he lead armies?
 Popular election?
 Election by the state governors?
 English monarchs had Privy Councils, so why not the American CEO?
 Some time passed before delegates went beyond the term, “Executive.”
 After all, anything stronger might be interpreted as subversive intent for a nascent monarch.
-And thanks to George III, there were plenty of well-known executive abuses to prevent.
+And thanks to George III, there were plenty of well-known executive abuses to avoid.